 Step-5.
 Click Export to restore the SQL database files.

 There can be many reasons for database corruption.
 In this blog, we have covered the most common SQL database corruption causes, errors and solutions.
 Here we explained that you should never do if you have corrupted data.
 Regular backups are the best and most effective way to fix SQL Server database corruption issues.
 If you don’t have a recent backup of your database or the backup is corrupt, you can try the SQL database recovery tool.
 This is the expert-suggested solution to repair damaged MDF and NDF files with all objects.

 Also Read: How to Recover Deleted Stored Procedure in SQL Server?

 Use Recover SQL Database tool to fix all corruption issues without backup.

-To check if SQL database is corrupted, you can use this command:
+To check SQL database is corruption, you can use this command: